mpcore-hub/RetroPie-Legacy/README.md

 sudo apt-get install git
 ```

-Then you can download the latest mpcore2 RetroPie setup script with
+Then you can download the latest mpcore-nxt RetroPie setup script with

 ```shell
 cd